Tuffy55/Adaptive-Illumination-aware-Zero-shot-Framework-for-LLIE-with-Trichromatic-Calibration/README.md

 ### Folder structure
 ```
 ├── data
 │   ├── test_data # testing data.
-You can make a new folder for your testing data, like LIME, MEF, and NPE.
+You can make a new folder for your testing data, like DarkFace and ExDark.
 │   │   ├── darkface
 │   │   └── exdark
 │   └── train_data